Living in Shorewood: Recycling

 **May be composted in commercial compost collection programs offered curbside in Shorewood.
 Contact the city for more information.

 When you purchase new electronics, don't throw the old in your garbage.
 Most electronics contain lead, mercury, or other hazardous materials that are illegal to throw in the trash.
 First, ask the retail store where you purchase your electronics if they will take the old electronics for free.
-If not, Hennepin County offers a free drop off service at the Bloomington and Brooklyn Park drop off sites.
+If not, Hennepin County offers a free drop off service at the Bloomington and Brooklyn Park drop off sites, although will be added at some point in 2015.
 Find many drop off locations for electronics and other itmes on the EPA web site.
 Get more information and drop off options on our Household Hazardous Waste page.
 If you can't find where you should take a particular item, please call city hall, 952.960.7900 for assistance.

 Other Recycling Opportunities